 I will take this opportunity to address why I sometimes allude to the Nazi German Government and their policies.

 I am not equating the suffering of the Jewish people and the many other groups oppressed and killed by the Nazis to the suffering of aborted children.
 I am fully aware that these are unique experiences, although both are horrific atrocities.

-I am equating the POLICIES that were implemented by the Nazi Party that LED to the Holocaust.
+I am equating the policies that were implemented by the Nazi Party that led to the Holocaust.
 These policies began with the euthanasia of the mentally ill and eventually snowballed into full scale genocide.
-We routinely abort children who display mental or physical genetic abnormalities.
-And we routinely dehumanize prenatal children to justify this practice.
+We routinely abort children who display mental or physical genetic abnormalities and we routinely dehumanize prenatal children to justify this practice.
 These practices are hauntingly similar to how the Nazis propagandized the killing of their own citizens.

 I have plenty of credible ways to argue against the killing of prenatal children, and have used many of them.
 The comparison of the United States Government’s sanctioned killing of the preborn members of our society to the Nazi German Government’s sanctioned killing of the post-born members of its society is valid from a policy perspective, among others.
-It is clear that if they would have possessed the technology to determine genetic disorders during gestation, they would have force-aborted those children.
+It’s clear that if they would have possessed the technology to determine genetic disorders during gestation, they would have force-aborted those children.
 Although our government does not currently force these children to be aborted, their mothers do have the choice to abort them.
 It’s not a far leap to imagine government provided health care being curtailed if requested for the use of supporting a child with genetic disorders when the mother opted out of abortion.

 You also have to approach this argument from my perspective.
 I do not see any difference between a prenatal child and a neonatal child in terms of their right to live.
 Killing a 12 week old child in the womb is no different that killing a 12 year old child.
 For me, and many others, this allows comparison to the policies of the Nazis.